-The intended outcome of the Alliance program is to increase foster youth and low-income students' school engagement, academic achievement, and social-emotional competencies, improve school attendance, and decrease student suspension incidents.
+I 1 The intended outcome of the Alliance program is to increase foster youth and low-income students' school engagement, academic achievement, and social-emotional competencies, improve school attendance, and decrease student suspension incidents.
 In conclusion, this action was designed for low-income and foster youth students, it is expected that all students, and particularly African American students will benefit, so the action is provided district wide.

-Based on data in the metric section, students identified as low-income 32 School Counselors & Υ \$19.643.920 (Total Investment) Resource Counseling and foster youth experience higher rates of suspension and lower Assistants rates of attendance as compared to all students.
-Additionally, students \$16.265.723 identified as English learners, low-income and foster youth experience (Supplemental lower rates of UC/CSU a-g eligibility and graduation rates as and Concentration. compared to all students.
-Counselors support at-risk students in Contributing to the developing academic and social skills and serve as an initial point of increased or identification and response when students are experiencing socialimproved services requirement for emotional concerns, career exploration, post-secondary opportunities, low-income, foster and financial literacy.
-Resource Counseling Assistants provide several youth, and English learner students) services to increase attendance, grades, and positive behaviors in English learners, foster youth, and low-income students. \$3,378,197 (Other State funds.
-Non-There is a need to monitor and provide intentional guidance to support Contributing) English learners, foster youth, low-income students, and low-income, English learners, and foster youth students who are also identified as a student with a disability.
+32 School Counselors & Resource Counseling Assistants Based on data in the metric section, students identified as low-income and foster youth experience higher rates of suspension and lower rates of attendance as compared to all students.
+Additionally, students identified as English learners, low-income and foster youth experience lower rates of UC/CSU a-g eligibility and graduation rates as compared to all students.
+Counselors support at-risk students in developing academic and social skills and serve as an initial point of identification and response when students are experiencing social-emotional concerns, career exploration, post-secondary opportunities, and financial literacy.
+Resource Counseling Assistants provide several services to increase attendance, grades, and positive behaviors in English learners, foster youth, and low-income students.
+There is a need to monitor and provide intentional guidance to support English learners, foster youth, students with disabilities, and low-income students.
 The US Department of Education Office of Civil Rights reports, "The counselor at the secondary school level assumes many roles, all important and potentially critical in affecting a student's future.
 These roles relate in a major way to academic preparation and planning but also extend to mental health, interpersonal relations, social adjustment, career planning, and work adjustment.
 In performing these varied roles, the professional commitment of the counselor is directed at promoting the fullest development of everyone" (2020).
 There is a need to ensure that every middle school student has access to a full-time guidance counselor at their school site to provide intentional guidance and monitoring of students.
-English learners, foster youth, students with disabilities, and lowincome students at every middle school and K-8 site will have the support of a full-time guidance counselor.
+English learners, foster youth, students with disabilities, and low-income students at every middle school and K-8 site will have the \$19,643,920 (Total Investment) \$16,265,723 (Supplemental and Concentration, Contributing to the increased or improved services requirement for low-income, foster youth, and English learner students) \$3,378,197 (Other State funds, Non-Contributing) Y support of a full-time guidance counselor.
 In addition, ten additional Resource Counseling Assistants will be added to support middle school students.

 English learners, foster youth, students with disabilities, and lowincome students will benefit from having additional School Counselors and Resource Counseling Assistants on campus.
 Through varied roles, School Counselors and Resource Counseling Assistants meet the diverse needs of these student groups.
 Counselors support students in developing academic and social skills, serve as an initial point of identification and response when students are experiencing social-emotional concerns, and provide critical guidance towards completion of graduation requirements, A-G requirements, career exploration, post-secondary applications and matriculation, and financial literacy.
 Often school counselors are the first point of contact for students and families.
 Counselors provide various resources when students and families have questions or need assistance with academic and/or career goals.
 Aside from the social-emotional support a school counselor provides, school counselors also monitor academic performance and assist students in coursework planning and preparation necessary to fulfill graduation requirements.
 School counselors align district and community resources to support lowincome students, English language learners, students with disabilities, and historically marginalized communities and to ensure that students who are most at risk of dropping out of school and/or not meeting graduation requirements are correctly identified, counseled, and supported.